-Cynthia comes to CSLP from Safe Horizon, the country’s largest victim services provider, where she served as Director of the Domestic Violence Law Project.
+Cynthia came to Court Square Law Project from Safe Horizon, the country’s largest victim services provider, where she served as Director of the Domestic Violence Law Project.
 Prior to that, she provided a variety of civil legal services to families affected by terminal illness across the five boroughs at The Family Center.
 Cynthia has extensive experience in matrimonial and family law, housing law, and trusts and estates, as well as in program design and management.
-She is passionate about helping all New Yorkers access the fundamental legal services they need
+She is passionate about helping all New Yorkers access the fundamental legal services they need.

 Karen L. Cahn, Supervising Attorney

 Karen, a native New Yorker, has been practicing law for more than thirty years.
 Her background includes criminal defense litigation, cooperative conversion work, Housing Court litigation, and general civil litigation and transactional matters.
 The majority of her practice, however, has been in the family and matrimonial law field, to which she has dedicated more than twenty years.
 A trained mediator, she has handled numerous cases involving divorce, custody, parental access, child support, spousal support, equitable distribution, and post-judgment enforcement proceedings in both Family and Supreme Courts.
 Karen has also drafted and reviewed numerous pre-nuptial and post-nuptial agreements.
 Karen received her J.D. from American University Washington College of Law, and her B.A. in Philosophy from SUNY Binghamton.

 Denis graduated from the City University of New York (CUNY) School of Law.
 While in law school, Denis interned for a private firm, Bronx Supreme Court Justice Donna M. Mills and the Legal Aid Society.
 Prior to law school, he worked in finance for companies such as UBS, PwC and Edison ParkFast.
 Denis has a bachelor’s degree from Baruch College with a major in Finance and minor in Mathematics.